Abbey Rader: Martial arts influence

 In New York City's East Village in 1964, Rader started studying Nisei Goju Ryu, an Okinawan form of Karate at the University of the Streets.
 His teachers were grandmaster Frank Ruiz and John Giordano.
 Lessons included vow making, bowing, and traditional meditation practices to focus the mind.
 By the early 1970s, Rader achieved a black-belt level and started studying under Rick "The Fireman" Joslin, a frequent performer at The World of Martial Arts show put on by Aaron Banks.
 His training then took on a "street-style" of self-defense without the use of traditional uniforms or colored-belt achievements.

 In the early 2000s, Rader started practicing Qigong and Taiji under the tutelage of Wei Zhong Foo and Dororthy Chong.
 He then continued his studies at the International Buddhist Progress Society Temple under Robert Cheng.
 Rader later took over teaching at this Temple after Cheng departed.

-Rader's next teacher was Chen Ji Fan and after years under his instruction and at his encouragement, Rader began teaching Yang-style T'ai chi ch'uan, standing (Zhan Zhuang) meditation, and sitting meditation, starting his Fearless Mind School.
-Rader states that he is inspired by these practices to enter a state of "empty mind", which allow him to embrace spontaneity in life and music.
+Rader's next teacher was Chen Ji Fan and after years under his instruction and at his encouragement, Rader began teaching Yang-style tai chi, standing (zhan zhuang) meditation, and sitting meditation, starting his Fearless Mind School.
+Rader stated that he was inspired by these practices to enter a state of "empty mind", which allowed him to embrace spontaneity in life and music.

 Teaching

 Rader taught the first jazz drumming course at several universities in Germany during the 1980s.
 His teaching concentrated on rudiments to enable students to develop the facility to independently move their hands and feet.
 Each class had at least two drum sets where Rader and the students would play together, trading fours and eights, learning about song form and melodic playing.
 Rader exposed students to other forms of music (like blues and his experience with jazz and lounge bands), often introducing them to saxophone or trumpet players he's worked with, to expand their musical knowledge and fidelity.

-He has taught at Detmold Hochschule, Musikschule Einbeck, PH Göttingen, and TU Braunschweig.
+He taught at Hochschule für Musik Detmold, Musikschule Einbeck, PH Göttingen, and TU Braunschweig.